Minnal Murali

 The film was formally announced in January 2019, but due to the extensive pre-production works, the film's principal photography took place during December 2019.
-Though shooting got disrupted twice following the two waves of the COVID-19 pandemic and the vandalism of a church set by right-wing groups, the makers managed to complete the shoot within July 2021.
+Though shooting got disrupted twice following the two waves of the COVID-19 pandemic the makers managed to complete the shoot within July 2021.
 The film was predominantly shot in Kerala, with few sequences being shot at Hassan in Karnataka.
 The film score was composed by Sushin Shyam while the songs featured in the film were composed by Shaan Rahman and Sushin Shyam.
-The cinematography was by Sameer Thahir and while Livingston Mathew served as the editor.
+The cinematography was by Sameer Thahir and Livingston Mathew served as the editor.

 The film was set for a theatrical release in late-2020, but was postponed multiple times due to the COVID-19 pandemic.
-In September 2021, the makers announced that the film will be released directly through the streaming platform Netflix, as a result of closure of theatres due to the pandemic.
-It was premiered at the Mumbai Film Festival on 16 December, and was premiered worldwide on the occasion of Christmas Eve (24 December 2021).
+In September 2021, the makers announced that the film would be released directly through the streaming platform Netflix, as a result of closure of theatres due to the pandemic.
+It premiered at the Mumbai Film Festival on 16 December, and was premiered worldwide on the occasion of Christmas Eve (24 December 2021).
 It received critical acclaim praising the cast performances (particularly Tovino Thomas and Guru Somasundaram), writing, direction, action sequences, VFX and soundtrack.